laspleendeparis/how-to-fix-society/guides/on-addiction.md

 ## Remediation
 - Tapered approach: gradually reduce the amount over time until cure (or ar least get to manageable state)
 - Consider developing vaccine if it is a very big problem amongst whole group
+- Form support groups and help each other out